Skip to main content

 Should our leaders say they’re sorry about slavery?
 About Indians?
 About their personal behavior?
 Such questions are hardly new; public contrition has been a national preoccupation for centuries.

 Before President Clinton went to Africa in March of this year, his press secretary, Mike McCurry, made a double announcement.
-The President would discuss American slavery while visiting the continent from which America’s slaves had come.
+The president would discuss American slavery while visiting the continent from which America’s slaves had come.
 But he would not apologize for it.
 “He certainly is going to talk about the legacy of slavery and the scar that it represents on America,” McCurry said.
-But an apology would be “extraneous and off the point.”
+But an apology would be “extraneous and off-the-point.”

-The President fulfilled both promises in Uganda, in a talk to students in a rural village.
+The president fulfilled both promises in Uganda, in a talk to students in a rural village.
 “Going back to the time before we were even a nation, European Americans received the fruits of the slave trade.
 And we were wrong in that.”
 Clinton walked the line McCurry had drawn with the care of a motorist taking a sobriety test.
-He said “we were wrong,” but he put that wrong deep in the past (slavery lasted almost ninety years after the United States became a nation).
+He said “we were wrong,” but he put that wrong deep in the past (slavery lasted almost 90 years after the United States became a nation).
 He also put the wrong in the passive voice: That we “received the fruits of the slave trade” made the slaves sound like a hospitality basket left on the nation’s doorstep.

-American reactions to the President’s not-quite-apology covered the gamut of judgments, from not enough to too much.
-The reason Clinton didn’t apologize, wrote Derrick Z. Jackson of the Boston Globe , is that “slavery is a living thorn, still spreading and pricking America.”
+American reactions to the president’s not-quite-apology covered the gamut of judgments, from not enough to too much.
+The reason Clinton didn’t apologize, wrote Derrick Z. Jackson of the Boston Globe, is that “slavery is a living thorn, still spreading and pricking America.”
 The columnist Pat Buchanan blasted Clinton’s “stubborn refusal to apologize for his own sins” (the four-minute speech that would or would not address this complaint had not yet been given).
 Jesse Jackson, midway between them, called Clinton’s comment “statement enough on that matter.”
 The world was given one of its favorite sights: those strange Americans, enacting yet another episode in the ongoing story of their uneasy national conscience.

 But is the American conscience the only uneasy one in the world?
 Five months after Clinton’s African trip, eight Russians made a trip to St. Petersburg: Czar Nicholas II, his wife, three of their children, and three servants.
 Eighty years after the Communists had murdered them, they were buried in the Romanov family vault.
 Boris Yeltsin attended the service, said, “I bow my head before the victims of political violence,” and inclined his head, hand over his heart.